neogeographica/quakestarter/docsource/other_stuff/quake_engines.rst

 * unlocked fps: The ability to use framerate caps higher than 72 FPS without causing issues with the game physics.
 * custom particles: Support for mod-defined particle systems, such as found in Arcane Dimensions and Alkaline.
 * HUD variants: Support for a predefined selection of HUD layouts.
 * custom HUDs: Support for mod-defined HUD graphics, such as found in Arcane Dimensions and Alkaline.
-(Ironwail has this feature in its development branch, but the released version does not yet support it.)
 * 8-bit emulation: Optional setting to emulate the palettized rendering of original DOS/WinQuake.
 * lit water support: Support for rendering shadows on the surfaces of liquids, for recent maps that have been compiled in a way that generates that shadow information.
 * classic waterwarp: Emulation for the underwater warping effect of original DOS/WinQuake (as opposed to the different GLQuake effect).